Another term used for this is called myalgia.

 As in the case of the causes of muscle pain, symptoms vary as well from one individual to another.
 Aside from pain, some people may experience sleep disturbances or fatigue, but common signs of muscle pain may include the feeling of muscles burning, twitching, or like they have been overworked or pulled.

 Usually, muscle soreness develops within 6 to 8 hours after a change in activity or if there is a new physical activity, especially one that requires demanding physical effort.
-Pain or soreness from this situation can last for about 24 to 48 hours, so if the muscle pain persists more than this period, do see a healthcare provider such as a rheumatologist as they specialize in treating and diagnosing disorders associated with muscles, joints, tendons, nerves, and bones as marked by inflammation, metabolic disease or degeneration.
+Pain or soreness from this situation can last for about 24 to 48 hours, so if the muscle pain persists more than this period, do see a healthcare provider such as a rheumatologist as they specialize in treating and diagnosing disorders associated with muscles, pain in the joints, tendons, nerves, and bones as marked by inflammation, metabolic disease or degeneration.

 Before you see your physician, make sure that you have a diary of your pain as the doctor will most probably ask you a list of questions such as: